Candy Stevens

 Made from art supply boxes the installation reflects our local environment - the yellow box tree and our local consumer - the artist, reflecting the dichotomy of living environmentally conscious and sustaining an art practice and recognising ones part in the hypocrisy.

 Paradoxically the tree is also a symbol of life and growth, representing the support of art in society.
-The Yellow Box Tree, bearing material brands used to express passions and personalities, also symbolises the artist who nurtures the soul of society and brings forth cultural livelihood
+The Yellow Box Tree, bearing material brands used to express passions and personalities, also symbolises the artist who nurtures the soul of society and brings forth cultural livelihood.

 Keep off the Grass

-Keep off the grass is an ironic take on nature culture conflict.
+Keep off the Grass White Hills Botanic Gardens, 2008 Keep off the grass is an ironic take on nature culture conflict.
 It reflects how humans culturally appropriate nature and set themselves apart from it.
-The work plays on issues of human behavioural control and manipulation of the environment encompassing matters of sustainability.
+The work plays on issues of human behavioural control and manipulation of the environment encompassing matters of sustainability. |

 Sustainability depends ultimately on human awareness and willingness to dissolve conflict and work in tune with nature.
 A sense of humour goes along way in accepting our current environmental situation in order to make change for a renewable future.